“A dog is the only thing on earth that loves you more than he loves himself” – Josh Billings

 So, you’re thinking of welcoming a little whippet friend into your family?

-Whippets are extremely good family dogs.
-They are great around children and other dogs and are very docile by nature.
-Whilst they do love to run and are built for their speed, they are just as content curled up on the sofa under a blanket and sleeping away the day.
-They are generally quiet dogs so are a good choice if you need to keep the noise to a minimum.
+The Whippet is an extremely good family dog.
+Whippets are great around children and other dogs and are very docile by nature.
+Whilst whippets do love to run and are built for their speed, they are just as content curled up on the sofa under a blanket and sleeping away the day.
+Whippets are generally quiet dogs so are a good choice if you need to keep the noise to a minimum.

-Like any puppy, they’re going to be a little nervous at first.
-Whippets are naturally on the timid side but that’s not to say they don’t love the attention.
+Like any puppy, whippets are going to be a little nervous at first.
+The Whippet is naturally on the timid side but that’s not to say they don’t love the attention.
 It’s important to introduce them to people in the early days, as this can strongly influence their relationship with people in their adult life.

-Introducing them to other dogs is also vital as this will shape their behaviour and attitude towards their fellow 4 legged friends.
+Introducing whippets to other dogs is also vital as this will shape their behaviour and attitude towards their fellow 4 legged friends.

-Some key things that should be on your puppy shopping list:
+Some key things for whippets that should be on your puppy shopping list:

 - Plenty of blankets